Looking for self-care ideas to boost your mental and physical health? These sustainable go-to’s are the cream of the wellness crop.

 7. Hydrate

 Are you chronically dehydrated?
 It’s more possible than you might think.
 You should be looking at ensuring that you are drinking at least two liters of water per day.
 Not only will this make you feel good, but it will help you to open up your blood vessels and help your skin to feel clearer and healthier than ever before.
 It keeps all things working smoothly, and who doesn’t want that?
-Keep a sustainable water bottle filled and with you at your desk or in your car so you can stay hydrated throughout your day without the waste.
+Keep a sustainable water bottle filled and with you at your desk or in your car so you can stay hydrated throughout your day without waste.

 Related on Ethos: